Which institution holds the most shares in Synchronoss Technologies Inc. (SNCR)

 The top institutional shareholder in the company is Blackrock Inc. with over 3.21 million shares valued at $15.08 million.
 The investor’s holdings represent 7.52% of the SNCR Shares outstanding.
 As of Dec 30, 2020, the second largest holder is JP Morgan Chase & Company with 2.54 million shares valued at $11.92 million to account for 5.94% of the shares outstanding.
 The other top investors are Vanguard Group, Inc. (The) which holds 1.93 million shares representing 4.52% and valued at over $9.07 million, while Group One Trading, L.P. holds 4.27% of the shares totaling 1.82 million with a market value of $8.56 million.

-Synchronoss Technologies Inc. (NASDAQ: SNCR) is -30.85% lower on its value in year-to-date trading and has touched a low of $2.17 and a high of $6.59 in the current 52-week trading range.
+Synchronoss Technologies Inc. (NASDAQ: SNCR) is -28.72% lower on its value in year-to-date trading and has touched a low of $2.17 and a high of $6.59 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The SNCR stock was last observed hovering at around $3.06 in the last trading session, with the day’s gains setting it 0.19% off its average median price target of $8.20 for the next 12 months.
-It is also 63.89% off the consensus price target high of $9.00 offered by 4 analysts, but current levels are 50.0% higher than the price target low of $6.50 for the same period.
+The SNCR stock was last observed hovering at around $3.44 in the last trading session, with the day’s loss setting it -0.09% off its average median price target of $8.20 for the next 12 months.
+It is also 62.78% off the consensus price target high of $9.00 offered by 4 analysts, but current levels are 48.46% higher than the price target low of $6.50 for the same period.

-The stock witnessed a -20.63% loss in the last 1 month and extending the period to 3 months gives it a -40.91%, and is -2.40% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.98% over the week and 6.33% over the month.
+The stock witnessed a -13.66% loss in the last 1 month and extending the period to 3 months gives it a -40.60%, and is 9.48% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.61% over the week and 6.07% over the month.

 Synchronoss Technologies Inc. (SNCR) Analyst Forecasts